-Subject to all required government approvals and subject to funding being in place prior to commencing the work:
+Subject to all required government approvals and government funding, including government funding for high performance sport and subject to funding being in place prior to commencing construction:

-- 1. THAT the recommendations identified in the "Report on Site Remediation for the North Campus of the University of Toronto Scarborough", dated January 6, 2011, be approved in principle. - 2.
-THAT subject to all other approvals and funding being in place prior to commencing the work, the University of Toronto contribution for the remediation, having a total project cost of \$52 Million (2010 dollars) comprise: - \$5 Million from UTSC resources - \$5 Million debt to be repaid by UTSC
+- 1. THAT the recommendations identified in the "Report on Site Remediation for the North Campus of the University of Toronto at Scarborough", dated January 7, 2011, be approved in principle; and - 2.
+THAT subject to all other approvals and funding being in place prior to commencing the work, the University of Toronto contribution for the remediation, having a total project cost of \$52 Million (2010 dollars) comprise: - (i) \$5-Million of funding from the University of Toronto at Scarborough; - (ii) \$25-Million of borrowing, in part using \$20-Million of borrowing capacity created by anticipated Government funding for high-performance sport facilities, such borrowing to be repaid by the University of Toronto at Scarborough and/or the University of Toronto.